Reading and Not-Printing: Obstruction at the Crater Press

 SUTHERLAND, Keston (23/03/2012).
 “UK poetry PLC / Battle of Wapping.”
 UKPoetry List.
 E-mail.

-MATLIT embraces full open access to all issues.
+MATLIT embraces online publishing and open access to all issues.
 Authors who publish with this journal agree to the following terms:

 - Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.